bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 59°
-- Cloudy
+- Partly Cloudy
 - 85% humidity
-- 12 mph wind
+- 11 mph wind
-- 79% cloud cover
+- 74% cloud cover
 - 23 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 3.08 inches of rain expected in the next 48 hours